 Installation¶

-can be installed in two different ways: either using
+FastChem can be installed in three different ways: either using

-or by calling a Python setup function setup.py
+CMake, by calling a Python setup function setup.py or by

-Python module, while the latter one will only provide the pyFastChem
+Python module, while the latter two will only provide the pyFastChem

 thus, work as a normal Python package.
 Additionally, we also support a